 - Successful completion of the Pre-Entry Assessment

-Theoretical Training: The ATP theoretical knowledge course (ground school) comprises of 13 subjects and includes approximately 800 hrs of classroom training; inter-active video training, slide presentation, progress tests and sample exams.
-The theoretical training comprises of a full time residential Ground School, on weekdays, 8 hours per day.
-After the end of the theoretical training, the student may participate in official examinations with Austro Control, in the examination center provided by Global Aviation at its base in Athens.
+Theoretical Training: The ATP theoretical knowledge course (ground school) comprises 13 subjects and includes approximately 800 hrs of classroom training; inter-active video training, slide presentation, progress tests and sample exams.
+The theoretical training comprises a full time residential Ground School that takes place in our offices in Athens.
+After the end of the theoretical training, the student may participate in official examinations.
 During the theoretical training, the student will be taught the following subjects:

 - (010) Air Law,